-This ESMP which is being prepared for the construction of Range Office with staff quarter, parking and approach road and compound development works will be shared with relevant stakeholders namely; community residing nearby the construction site, School and local government (Geog) will be consulted in a participatory manner.
-The community and LGs will be discussed with on the planned activities, solicits their opinions, impact and mitigation measures in placed so as to avoid any complication in future.
-The tentative public consultation is planned on 2nd week of February 2022.
+This ESMP which is being prepared for the renovation and maintenance of Range Office, Tsirangtoe and Beat Office at Sergithang will be shared with relevant stakeholders namely community residing nearby the construction site, and local government (Tsirangtoe & Sergithang Geog) will be consulted in a participatory manner.
+The community and LGs will discuss the planned activities, solicit their opinions, impact and mitigation measures in place, so as to avoid any complications in future.
+The public consultation is tentatively planned on 2nd week of July 2024.
 Any issues raised during the consultation meeting will be documented and appropriate mitigation measures will be addressed.